-The GuideStar Seals of Transparency have now become the Candid Seals of Transparency.
-They work the same way - to help you demonstrate your transparency to potential funders and donors.
-But their new look now fully reflects Candid’s organization-wide commitment to this work.
+The Candid Seals of Transparency on GuideStar help you demonstrate your transparency to potential funders and donors.
+Their updated look now fully reflects Candid’s organization-wide commitment to this work.

 Required Platinum Fields

 Strategy & Goals: upload a strategic plan from the last 5 years or answer questions about your strategy and goals

 Metrics: share your progress by sharing a metric from 2022.

 Donors need to know about your organization’s goals and how you plan to achieve them.
 You can upload a strategic plan from the last 5 years to help them understand your work.

 Don’t have a recent strategic plan?
 Answer some questions about your strategy and goals.
 You can find this information in your annual report, latest grant application.

 1. Problem Overview - What is your organization aiming to accomplish?

 2. Goals* - What are your organization's goals?

 3. Strategies* - What are your strategies for making this happen?